pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

 }
 ```

-To set the vary headers to not be sent until consent has been granted (see also [Pantheon Edge Integrations Consent Management](https://github.com/pantheon-systems/pantheon-edge-integrations-consent-management)):
+To set the vary headers to not be sent until consent has been granted (refer to [Pantheon Edge Integrations Consent Management](https://github.com/pantheon-systems/pantheon-edge-integrations-consent-management) for additional information):

 ```php
 function check_consent() {